smart-data-models/dataModel.EnergyCIM/PssIEEE1A/doc/spec.md

 ## List of properties

 - `a1`: PSS signal conditioning frequency filter constant (A1).
 Typical Value = 0.061.
 Default: 0.0  - `a2`: PSS signal conditioning frequency filter constant (A2).
 Typical Value = 0.0017.
 Default: 0.0  - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `inputSignalType`: Type of input signal.
 Typical Value = rotorAngularFrequencyDeviation.
 Default: None  - `ks`: Stabilizer gain (Ks).
 Typical Value = 5.
-Default: 0.0  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Default: 0.0  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `t1`: Lead/lag time constant (T1).
 Typical Value = 0.3.
 Default: 0  - `t2`: Lead/lag time constant (T2).
 Typical Value = 0.03.
 Default: 0  - `t3`: Lead/lag time constant (T3).
 Typical Value = 0.3.
 Default: 0  - `t4`: Lead/lag time constant (T4).
 Typical Value = 0.03.
 Default: 0  - `t5`: Washout time constant (T5).
 Typical Value = 10.
 Default: 0  - `t6`: Transducer time constant (T6).
 Typical Value = 0.01.
 Default: 0  - `type`: NGSI type.
 It has to be PssIEEE1A  - `vrmax`: Maximum stabilizer output (Vrmax).
 Typical Value = 0.05.
 Default: 0.0  - `vrmin`: Minimum stabilizer output (Vrmin).
 Typical Value = -0.05.
 Default: 0.0
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties